MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamworkDeletedTeamChannelMessageHostedContent.md

 Retrieve the properties and relationships of chatMessageHostedContent object.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgTeamworkDeletedTeamChannelMessageHostedContent](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamworkDeletedTeamChannelMessageHostedContent?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)